Anurag-Bharati/HouseRecommendation/README.md

 ### Instructions

-1. Extract data inside the main project folder
+1. Extract zip data inside the main project folder
 2. Open the Coursework.Rproj file in RStudio
+3. Install dependencies mentioned <a href="#dependencies">above</a>
-3. Run src/00 Setup/00 Setup.R
+4. Run src/00 Setup/00 Setup.R
-4. Run src/00 Setup/00 Functions.R
+5. Run src/00 Setup/00 Functions.R
-5. Run all file consecutively inside src/01 Cleaning
+6. Run all file consecutively inside src/01 Cleaning
-6. You may run any other afterwards. :)
+7. You may run any other afterwards. :)

 ### Folder Structure
 ```